 Here are the logistical “must haves” to use telehealth services:

-- You must be physically located within the state of Connecticut due to licensing laws.
+- You must be physically located within the state of Connecticut or Massachusetts due to state licensing laws.

 - Health insurance plan that covers telehealth services*, or a private-pay fee arrangement